 - ad nauseam, ad nauseam

-So, here we've been offered another way to fix the gays, and the transgender people.
+So, here we've been offered another way to fix the gays and transgender people.
 You might think it could be time to realize that human sexuality does exist along a natural and healthy spectrum, but, once again, some are seeking to create a "new" technique to fix what is not broken.

-Though brief, here is a quick overview of the goalposts of expectations that have been created for the social and personal lives of lesbian, gay, bisexual, transgender and queer people.
+Though brief, here is a quick overview of the goalposts of expectations that have been created for the social and personal lives of lesbian, gay, bisexual, transgender, and queer people.
 They've continually moved along slowly over the past 150 years:

 - Prior to 1868, —men who participated in same-sex behavior were seen as taking the debased and degraded social and sexual role of a woman

-- 1870s to 1920s—psychotherapists and sex experts tried to come up with theories as to why people of the same-sex were attracted to one another
+- The 1870s to 1920s—psychotherapists and sex experts tried to come up with theories as to why people of the same-sex were attracted to one another

-- 2010s—with focus on the damaging effects of reparative therapy, in some Christian environments, a "gay identity" becomes more acceptable, but with it, a lifelong demand for celibacy.
+- The 2010s—with a focus on the damaging effects of reparative therapy, in some Christian environments, a "gay identity" becomes more acceptable, but with it, a lifelong demand for celibacy.
 Transgender people become additional targets.

 - Now—laws banning reparative therapy are passing and being introduced in many states, so . . . reintegrative therapy, the "new" offering and expectation descends into the social and religious conservative world.
 With it, the LGBTQ community is being asked to step back to the 1960s-ish.

-It might be time to stop lugging around these expectational, already proven ineffective, and damaging goalposts and just let LGBTQ people live their lives along with us heterosexuals.
+It might be time to stop lugging around this expectational, already proven ineffective, and damaging goalposts and just let LGBTQ people live their lives along with us heterosexuals.
 Perhaps then Christians, in particular, can get on to weightier things of the Gospel than goalpost lugging: take care of the poor and hungry, lift oppression, fight injustice, serve others, and make disciples of those that you treat in such a way that they want to know God.